 - Shrines are documented historically and presently among Southwestern tribes.
 Subtle stone features or stone cairns might mark shrine locations.
-Information from descendant tribal members is another important means for identifying shrines. - Granaries in which people stored corn are a relatively common feature.
-People built these of wood, stone, and mud mortar, often in difficult-to-access locations along canyon ledges. - Agricultural features such as check dams and terraces have been noted in multiple studies, especially in higher elevation areas within Bears Ears National Monument.
+Information from descendant tribal members is another important means for identifying shrines. - Some of wood, stone, and mud mortar, often in difficult-to-access locations along canyon ledges. - " Agricultural features such as check dams and terraces have been noted in multiple studies, especially in higher elevation areas within Bears Ears National Monument.
 They show the labor investment people made to practice agriculture. - Pottery kilns, sometimes with dense scatters of broken pieces of pottery (sherds), are known from many locations within Bears Ears National Monument.
 Potters produced vessels for local use and for exchange with neighboring groups.
 This was an essential economic activity.